-Turn the ignition ON (II).
-Turn the temperature control dial to 90°F (32°C).
-Turn off the ignition and remove the key.

-2. Remove the radiator cap.
+- Turn the ignition ON (11).
+Turn the temperature control dial to maximum heat.
+Turn off the ignition.
+Open the hood.
+Make sure the engine and radiator are cool to the touch. - 2.
+Remove the radiator cap.

-3. Loosen the drain plug on the bottom of the radiator.
+Loosen the drain plug on the bottom of the radiator.
 The coolant will drain through the splash guard.
 Remove the drain bolt and washer from the engine block.